Konnichi wa / Great Outdoors

-It includes the portion of Highway 1 between Carmel Highlands and San Simeon and is made up of a number of designated state parks, forests, and wilderness areas: Andrew Molera State Park, Julia Pfeiffer Burns State Park, Limekiln State Park, Point Lobos State Natural Reserve, Garrapata State Park, Los Padres National Forest, and the Ventana Wilderness.
+It includes the portion of Highway 1 between Carmel Highlands and San Simeon and is made up of a number of designated state parks, forests, and wilderness areas: Andrew Molera State Park, Julia Pfeiffer Burns State Park, Limekiln State Park, Point Lobos State Natural Reserve, Garrapata State Park, Los Padres National Forest (hiking guide), and the Ventana Wilderness.

 Most visitors know Big Sur for its hiking trails, unparalleled Pacific Ocean views, and the scenic drive along the Big Sur coast; but there's another slightly less popular activity that's immensely rewarding and still gets plenty of attention from those in the know:

 Camping in Big Sur can be a challenge, particularly during the more popular times of year, as campsites fill up quickly and there are a limited number of options, which leaves many visitors desperately looking for alternatives.

 As a result, some visitors have made impromptu campsites of open spots along the roads in Big Sur, especially along Nacimiento-Fergusson Road, which has led to a number of issues over the years that have resulted in this activity being banned.
 As such, camping is permitted only in designated private or state or federal park campsites or within USFS land.